Sandhya126/SigmaRepo/README.md

 # SigmaRepo
-This is a Sigma Repo
+This is a Sigma gitHub demo